For many of us, TV is a way to enjoy some low cost entertainment.

 Crunchyroll provides a free service for Anime fans.
 You can stream episodes from practically the whole Crunchyroll catalog in the free mode, supported by ads.

-This means that you can watch free episodes of Dragon Ball Super and other fan favorites, or find new favorites in the currently airing shows.
+This means that you can watch free episodes of Dragon Ball Super, Christian anime and other anime favorites.
+Or find new favorites in the currently airing shows.
 This is a fantastic find for anime fans who remember the days of needing to hunt for expensive DVDs.

 The Crunchyroll app is supported for Chromecast, Playstation 4, Playstation 3, Xbox One, Xbox 360, Wii U, Playstation Vita, Apple TV, Roku, Windows Phone, Android, and iOS.